ibmsoe/bigtop_cluster/benchmark/README.md

 | RAM size: | 256GB |

 If your x86 cluster has different configuration, you must adjust the aforementioned Spark configuration parameters according to the resources available in your cluster.

+### Prerequisites

+1. On each node, copy the `spark-bench` / `tpcds-kit` / `spark-sql-perf` directories into this package's `benchmark/deps` directory.

+  **Note:** These directories are currently externally provided.

+2. On each node, run the `./tune.sh` script to set the appropriate CPU performance and SMT modes.

+3. On the master node, modify the `bench-env.sh` script according to your environment.

+  **Note:** The required environment variables are `SPARK_MASTER` and `CLUSTER_NODES`.

+Note:  For consistency of benchmark results, these scripts include a step to clear the operating system caches by writing to the /proc/sys/vm/drop_caches file on all nodes.
+The scripts will `ssh` to each node specified in `CLUSTER_NODES` to complete this step.

 ### Spark-Bench Logistic Regression